gdebarghya/Network-TwoSampleTesting/README.md

 * `oregon_networks.mat`: pre-processed data along with communities for SNAP Oregon dataset
 * `seizure.csv`: contains data for the Epileptic seizures
-* `TW_beta1_CDF.mat`: table of values for Tracy-Widom distribution function results = folder where all results will be saved
+* `TW_beta1_CDF.mat`: table of values for Tracy-Widom distribution function
+* `results`: folder where all results will be saved